NextronSystems/thor-manual/usage/beforeyoubegin.rst

 THOR TechPreview
 ^^^^^^^^^^^^^^^^

-The TechPreview version is focussed on detection and speed.
+The TechPreview version is focused on detection and speed.
 This `blog post <https://www.nextron-systems.com/2020/08/31/introduction-thor-techpreview/>`__ contains more information on the differences.